Pastors & Staff

 Lead Pastor — Mark Sturgess

 Rev. Mark F. Sturgess is the son of Presbyterian preacher, raised in the small church tradition of rural Missouri.
 Mark graduated from Northwestern University, Evanston, IL, where he received Bachelor degrees in Computer Studies (B.A.) and Pipe Organ Performance (B.M.).
 At Northwestern, Mark specialized in 19th and early 20th century French organ repertoire and period keyboard technique of the Baroque era.
 Mark has appeared in recital at the RLDS Auditorium, Independence Missouri, Rockefeller Chapel, University of Chicago, Christ Church Cathedral of St. Louis, and for the mid-Missouri chapter of the American Guild of Organists.
-Mark is a singer -- bass baritone -- and has been a devoted member of the Camerata Singers of Long Beach for over a decade.
+Mark is a singer—bass baritone—and has been a devoted member of the Camerata Singers of Long Beach for over a decade.
 After graduating Northwestern in 1991, Mark was hired by a Chicago based consulting firm and was promptly transferred to Southern California.
 Mark’s first career was in database design and systems analysis for major manufacturing companies.
 In 2002, Mark was ordained in the Presbyterian Church (USA) and in June 2014 was admitted as a full Elder in California-Pacific Annual Conference of The United Methodist Church.
-Rev. Sturgess served as associate pastor of First United Methodist Church of Torrance, CA for six years, and as Sr. Pastor of Riviera United Methodist Church of Redondo Beach, CA since July 2008.
-Mark's gifts and passions for ministry include preaching, teaching and worship; coaching congregations to spiritual vitality and wholeness; advocacy for the full inclusion of all in the life of the church; post-modern biblical interpretation; and advocacy for full inclusion of LGBT Christians in the life of the church.
+Rev. Sturgess served as associate pastor of First United Methodist Church of Torrance, CA for six years, and as Sr. Pastor of Riviera United Methodist Church of Redondo Beach, CA from 2008-2016.
+Mark's gifts and passions for ministry include preaching, teaching, and worship; coaching congregations to spiritual vitality and wholeness; advocacy for the full inclusion of all in the life of the church; post-modern biblical interpretation; and advocacy for full inclusion of LGBTQ Christians in the life of the church.

 Pastor of NEW Ministries — Melinda Teter Dodge